 You can also view your current resource usage (for the ongoing month) by clicking

 The first part, "Already billed", includes resources billed by the month (see instances billed at the lower monthly rate).
 These resources are the exception to the “pay-as-you-go” method.
 Commitments are billed on a monthly basis and payable in advance.
-This means that on the 01st of the month, the user pays to use their resources for the 30 days that follow.
 The commitment option offers the user a cost advantage.
-In this resource usage screen, you have already paid for the resources on the 1st day of the ongoing month.

-The second part, "Upcoming bills", includes pay-as-you-go resources.
+The second part, "Future bills", includes pay-as-you-go resources.
 It lists your resource usage from the first of the month up to that day.

 You can also have an

-Estimation of your next bill (for the 01st of the next month) based on a forecast of resource usage taking into account the current situation, and predicted usage for the remainder of the month.
+Estimation of my next invoice (for the 01st of the next month) based on a forecast of resource usage taking into account the current situation, and predicted usage for the remainder of the month.